survivejs/webpack-book/manuscript/packages/01_consuming.md

 T> There's a [webpack issue](https://github.com/webpack/webpack/issues/1617) that discusses the problem in detail.

-W> Disabling warnings like this one should be the last measure since doing it can hide underlying issues.
+W> Disabling warnings should be the last measure since doing it can hide underlying issues.
 Do this only if you know what you are doing and consider alternatives first.

 ## Managing Symbolic Links